HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/getting-started.md

 ---

+### Supported platforms

+The project supports Linux and MacOS, both on amd64 and arm64 architectures.
+Development on Windows is possible using Docker.

 ## Quickstart (using Docker)

 This project provides a single `docker-compose.yml` file to deploy containers locally.
 Make sure that both Docker and the Docker Compose plugin are available before executing these commands. **Note that user data is not preserved across restarts with the provided configuration.**